EARTH 2019 – Participants

 jchierici AT ewrsd.k12.nj.us

 I am Kathy Couchon and I live and teach in beautiful Narragansett, RI.
-I did both my undergrad and master’s at the University of Rhode Island.
-I started as a 7th grade teacher but have been at the high school for the last 10 years.
-Last year I taught Earth & Physical Science, Biology and Special Ed Science.
-Next year I am teaching freshman science only.
-Two teacher research experiences to the arctic have fueled my passion for polar and global climate change science.
+I did both my undergrad and masters at the University of Rhode Island.
+While I started as a 7th grade teacher, I have been teaching high school for the last 14 years.
+I am a National Board Certified Teacher and recipient of the Presidential Award for Excellence in Math and Science Teaching (2005).
+Two teacher research experiences to the arctic have fueled my passion for sharing polar and global climate change science with my students.
 When not enjoying the RI coast, I am off visiting my two daughters – in San Antonio and Salt Lake City.
 I love being part of the EARTH experience.

 kcouchon AT nssk12.org